 Situated in the heart of Miami Beach, The Bass Museum of Art shows contemporary works from established artists of international acclaim, including Sylvie Fleury and Jim Drain.
 Most notable of the long-term exhibits sponsored by The Bass might be the Miami Mountains, a colorful stack of larger-than-life rocks visible from the most bustling intersections of Collins Avenue.
 Exhibits at The Bass tend to go beyond canvases and installations, expanding the definition of contemporary art to incorporate fashion, design and architecture.

 Vizcaya Museum and Gardens is a landmark that preserves the estate of agricultural industrialist James Deering to engage the community and its guests in learning through the arts, history and the environment.
 This museum is a great place to learn about the community in a unique and historical way.
 It works to create an inclusive environment, and preservation is at the center of all endeavors.

-Showcasing the best contemporary art of the 20th and 21st centuries while also reflecting the multitude of nationalities that call Miami home, the Pérez Art Museum is an absolute staple in modern American art, providing a deeply visceral experience through sight, sound and touch.
-It’s estimated that over 2,000 works live in the PAMM’s permanent collection, and the institution strives to foster the healthy exchange of ideas among the city’s citizens through the medium of art, “promoting inclusivity across our communities, backgrounds, and experiences.”
-Also privy to the millennial-minded Instagram generation, permanent collections include interactive, funhouse-like displays that play with color and texture both inside and outside of the property.
+Showcasing the best contemporary art of the 20th and 21st centuries while also reflecting the multitude of nationalities that call Miami home – that’s the aim of the Pérez Art Museum Miami (PAMM).
+The Pérez Art Museum is an absolute staple in modern art in the US alone, providing a deeply visceral experience through sight, sound and touch.
+Since 2016, it’s estimated that over 2,000 works live in the PAMM’s permanent collection.
+The institution strives to foster the healthy exchange of ideas among the city’s citizens through the medium of art, “promoting inclusivity across our communities, backgrounds, and experiences.”
+Also privy to the millennial-minded Instagram generation, permanent collections include interactive, fun house-like displays that play with color and texture both inside and outside of the property.